djsiddz/books-for-devs/README.md

 ## Disclosure

 This project contains affiliate links.
 This means I may earn a commission should you chose to sign up for a program or make a purchase using my link.
-It’s okay – I love all of these companies anyways, and you will too!
+It’s okay – I love all of these books anyway, and you will too!

 Thank you for supporting me & my work! :)